Heat Emission from Radiators and Heating Panels

 Heat Emission and Water Flow

-The calculator below can be used to calculate the actual heat emission and water flow from a radiator outside standard conditions - like increasing or decreasing the water inlet or outlet temperature or the surrounding room air temperature.
+The calculator below can be used to calculate heat emission and water flow from a radiator operating outside the standard conditions - like increasing or decreasing the water inlet or outlet temperature or increasing or decreasing the surrounding room air temperature.

 The calculator below can be used to calculate the water return temperature and the water volume flow through radiators based on actual heat emission and inlet water temperatures.

-Oversized radiators are quite common since it is almost never possible to adapt standard radiators exactly to the required heat loss from a room.
-With the calculator below it is possible to study the consequence of out of standard heat emission when the radiator is oversized or when the outside temperature are higher than the design temperature, inlet or surrounding room temperature can be studied.
+Oversized radiators are quite common since it is almost never possible to adapt a standard radiator exactly to the required heat loss from a room.
+With the calculator below it is possible to study the consequence of out of standard heat emission when a radiator is oversized.

-When checking heat emission capacities of radiators, be aware that testing standards differs.
-Examples:
+When checking heat emission capacities of radiators - be aware that testing standards differs.
+Examples of standards:

 - BS EN442 "Specification for radiators and convectors." - flow temperature 75oC, return temperature 65oC, air temperature 20oC

-Testing the same radiator with BS EN442 will reduce the heat output with approximately 11% compared to BS 3528.
+Testing the same radiator with BS EN442 compared to BS 3528 reduces the heat output with approximately 11%.